Our MBA Program is taught by a combination of fulltime resident university lecturers and visiting lecturers.

 Prof. Dr. Berrones-Flemmig is Lecturer and researcher at IUBH University of Applied Sciences (Germany).
 She is also international business consultant, particularly for Mexican SMEs and German Start-ups.
 Core areas: Accounting and Finance for SMEs, Business Models and Social entrepreneurship.
 At SEPT she teaches the course Financial Planning.
 She also supports students in the development of their research concepts and master theses.

-Dr. Alba Valenciano Mañé (Senior Researcher, Leipzig University)
+Dr. Alba Valenciano Mañé (Lecturer, Leipzig University)

 Dr. Valenciano Mañé is Lecturer and researcher at Leipzig University (Germany).
 At SEPT she teaches the African Studies Bachelor’s module ‘Regional Development in Africa’ as well as qualitative research methods at SEPT’s MBA programme.